christofferholmstedt/linux-wpan-dev/README.md

 ### Best documentation is running code
-The main goal with this repository is to maintain a few scripts that make the process of compiling the latest bluetooth-next kernel as easy as possible, as well as configuring the Raspberry Pis when they boot up.
+The main goal with this repository is to maintain a few scripts that make the process of compiling the latest working bluetooth-next kernel as easy as possible, as well as configuring the Raspberry Pis when they boot up.

 # Building the kernel and U-Boot
 ### Scripts